gronkreeks/FallenRaidAlarmOfficial/README.md

 <strong>macOS will refuse, because the app isn't signed by a registered Apple developer — that costs $99/year and this is free.</strong>
 Go to System Settings → Privacy & Security, scroll to the bottom, and click Open Anyway next to the message about Raid Alarm.

-If you'd rather not run an unsigned app from a stranger, don't — build it yourself from the source instead.
-Instructions at the bottom.

 Setup

 The app opens on a Setup tab that walks you through this and checks each step off as you go.
 The short version: